 Roosevelt Island Is…

-…an experiment, a work in progress, results never complete.
+…an experiment, a work in progress, but results stay forever on the horizon.
 More than other places, its present connects only in symbols with its past.
 Artful, historic icons anchor the Island, top to bottom, but play secondary roles in daily life.

 What’s happening on Roosevelt Island: Daily Updates, Roosevelt Island News

-A community more open than any other in America.
+A community, then, more open than any other in America.
 That value’s changed but not lost through cultural pressures absorbed over four decades.

 But Roosevelt Island’s a contradiction too, detached and different than the City, also very much like it.
 Enriched by the elements that created it.